HaxeFlixel/flixel-docs/documentation/02_handbook/03-flxgroup.html.md

 FlxGroups are an invaluable method of grouping your game objects in Flixel.
 In fact, there is no way around them, as `FlxState` itself extends `FlxGroup`.
 The use cases for groups are vast: pooling to reuse objects, collision detection and setting up easy ways to access particular collections of objects.
 A great feature of FlxGroups are their ability to be nested when using collision detection.
 Doing collisions is also way more efficient than doing it for individual objects.

 The API for FlxGroups is similar to other places in Flixel.
-Here is a basic example using a group to pool bullet objects, represented by a `Bullet` class, holding a maxium of 100 bullets:
+Here is a basic example using a group to pool bullet objects, represented by a `Bullet` class, holding a maximum of 100 bullets:

 ``` haxe
 var poolSize = 100;